mlugg/zig-build-workshop/04_zlib/README.md

 Here's one for free: zlib has no external dependencies.
 The rest you must find out.

+To add a header directory, you want the `addIncludePath` method on your step.

 ## Testing

 Once you have a build of zlib, you'll need to test it.
 In this directory, you will find